halilradogoshi/Iterative_Algorithm/README.md

-The algorithm is created as a part of the university course Discrete Mathematics for Computing.
+The algorithm is created as a part of the university course Discrete Mathematics.